Be a Living Skull for Halloween

-One fun makeup that can go from comedy to totally scary is skeleton makeup.
-Doing a skull effect can be super-easy or you can take it as far as your makeup skills and budget will let you go.
-Most often, you see skeleton makeup as part of Halloween, or Day of the Dead celebrations.
-If you and your friends are amateur horror filmmakers, you might find you need a living skeleton from time to time.
+Skeleton makeup can easily go from humorous to totally terrifying.
+Doing a skull effect can be super easy or you can take it as far as your makeup skills and budget will let you go.
+Most often, you see skeleton makeup as part of Halloween or Day of the Dead celebrations, but if you and your friends are amateur horror filmmakers, you might find you need a living skeleton from time to time.
 And if you are into cosplay, then the need for skull makeup might be as soon as the next convention you attend.

 Types of Skeleton Faces

-Partial Skull - Are you just partially undead?
+Partial Skull: Are you just partially undead?
 Or recently dead?
 You might want to do a creepy effect where you only paint one half of your face like a skull, leaving the other half normal.
-According to Hollywood makeup artist Dick Smith, the most effective makeups are done on the right side of the face.
+According to Hollywood makeup artist Dick Smith, the most effective makeup is done on the right side of the face.

-Bald Head, Normal Hair, Wig or Hat? - To top off your skeleton face, what do you want to do?
-If you are really going to a serious skull look, you'll want to learn how to apply and wear a "Bald Cap" which will let you make your entire head look like a skull.
+Bald Head, Normal Hair, Wig, or Hat: To top off your skeleton face, what do you want to do?
+If you are really going for a serious skull look, you'll want to learn how to apply and wear a "Bald Cap" which will let you make your entire head look like a skull.
 Other options include wearing a hood or hat to cover your hair and head.
 You might prefer to wear a wig, or you can just leave your own hair as is.

 Painting Your Face to Look Like a Skeleton

-Makeup: You can do a skeleton face with just black and white makeup if that's all you have, but if you can also get grey (or mix it), yellow or red, you can do some fancier effects.
-If you are using greasepaint, you'll need powder to set it.
+You can do a skeleton face with just black and white makeup if that's all you have, but if you can also get grey (or mix it), yellow or red, you can do some fancier effects.
+If you are using grease paint, you'll need powder to set it.
 Covering larger areas is easier with sponges than your fingers and makes for a smoother finish.

-Eyes - You'll want to fill in black all around your eyes, using your cheekbones and eyebrow ridges as guides, covering what is known as the "orbital socket."
-Essentiallly, this is the entire area that would be open if you had no eyeballs.
+Eyes: You'll want to fill in black all around your eyes, using your cheekbones and eyebrow ridges as guides, covering what is known as the "orbital socket."
+Essentially, this is the entire area that would be open if you had no eyeballs.